 The trash was back.

 It’s encouraging to realize, however, that the Bashers will also be back – and they’re not about to give up on the city they love.

-Lance Bendann will be featured on the Catholic Baltimore radio program in May.
-For a preview, listen below.
+Lance Bendann was featured on the Catholic Baltimore radio program.
+Listen to the full program below.

 Email George Matysek at gmatysek@CatholicReview.org.